amirsssss/lecture-source-py/rst_files/egm_policy_iter.rst

 Here's an implementation of :math:`K` using EGM as described above

+Unlike the :doc:`previous lecture <coleman_policy_iter>`, we do not just-in-time compile the operator because we want to return the policy function

+Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see in the exercises

 .. code-block:: python3

     def egm_operator_factory(og):
         """
-        A function factory for building the Coleman-Reffett operator using the endogenous grid method
+        A function factory for building the Coleman-Reffett operator

         Here og is an instance of OptimalGrowthModel.
         """